bonifield/volatilityGrapher/README.md

 ## To get JSON output from Volatility:
 Add these switches: ```--output=json [module] --output-file=[module]-[youroutputname].json```
-The module name MUST be somewhere in the filename you are sending to the script!

 ## Usage
+### The module name for each JSON file MUST be somewhere in the filename!
 - Basic with only pslist ```volCombine.py pslist.json```
 - With supported inputs:  ```volCombine.py pslist.json envars.json psscan.json malfind.json netscan.json```